 What Are House Centipedes?

-This insect is not really an insect at all, but an arthropod, a genus that includes insects as well as centipedes, millipedes, arachnids (like spiders) and crustaceans (such as lobsters).
-Known as Scutigera coleoptrata, the house centipede originated in the Mediterranean but now can be found across Europe, Asia, and North America.
+The house centipede is an arthropod, a genus that includes insects as well as centipedes, millipedes, arachnids (spiders) and crustaceans (such as lobsters).
+The house centipede originated in the Mediterranean but now can be found across Europe, Asia, and North America.

 5 Ways to Remove House Centipedes

-Maybe you're not convinced that their habit of eating silverfish and flies makes house centipedes into a desirable houseguest.
+Maybe you're not convinced that their habit of eating silverfish and flies makes house centipedes desirable houseguests.
 If you want to get rid of them, it may be tempting to crush them with a tissue, but they can leave very sticky stains behind.
-Try these natural/non-toxic methods instead:
+Try these natural/non-toxic methods instead or hire a professional exterminator:

 If you see house centipedes emerging from various cracks or crawl spaces, try using a high-powered vacuum cleaner to suck them out.
-(Note: this method is not for the faint of heart).
+Empty the vacuum cup or vacuum bag into a sealable plastic bag and dispose of it in an outdoor trash can.

 This powdered substance made from crushed insect exoskeletons is a very effective remedy for all kinds of indoor pests.
 The microscopic jagged edges of the powder pierce the body of the house centipedes and also dry out the fat and oils contained inside, slowly killing them.
 Sprinkle liberally around cracks, door thresholds, and in corners, especially in damp areas.
 You can leave it for a few days, then vacuum up.
 Wait at least 24 hours before vacuuming.
 Repeat as needed.